-A New Keynesian Model with Wealth in the Utility Function
+Resolving New Keynesian Anomalies with Wealth in the Utility Function

-abstract: The New Keynesian model suffers from several anomalies at the zero lower bound: explosive paths of output and inflation, forward-guidance puzzle, and so on.
-To resolve these anomalies, we introduce relative wealth into households' utility function; the justification is that relative wealth is a marker of social status, and people value high social status.
+abstract・At the zero lower bound, the New Keynesian model predicts that output and inflation collapse to implausibly low levels, and that government spending and forward guidance have implausibly large effects.
+To resolve these anomalies, we introduce wealth into the utility function; the justification is that wealth is a marker of social status, and people value social status.
 Since people save not only for future consumption but also to accrue social status, the Euler equation is modified.
-Thus, when the marginal utility of wealth is sufficiently large, the dynamical system representing the equilibrium at the zero lower bound becomes a source instead of a saddle, which resolves all the anomalies.
+As a result, when the marginal utility of wealth is sufficiently large, the dynamical system representing the equilibrium at the zero lower bound transforms from a saddle to a source—which resolves all the anomalies.